 Is vacation a good time to write about depression?
 It’s as good as any other time because depression doesn’t go away just because it’s summer.
-Yes, sun and less pressure at work can ease depressive tendencies, just like rest and a change of surroundings often increase motivation and energy.
+Yes, the sun and less pressure at work can ease depressive tendencies, just like rest and a change of surroundings often increase motivation and energy.
 On the other hand, some people feel more isolated during their holidays because they have no exciting plans or company.
 Some people, even in the most beautiful summer scenery, cannot find joy in themselves, although they pressure themselves that they should.
 Others, distracted from their responsibilities, look at their lives and feel that something is wrong – for them, the lack of a daily routine brings about anxiety rather than relaxation.
 It happens that we wait for holidays hoping that they will let us gain strength, and then it does not happen at all – we feel tense and irritated from day one instead.
 Holidays do not make difficult issues disappear – there is no point in avoiding them.

 1 You probably know someone who is depressed

 Depression is among the top most common mental disorders.
 According to the World Health Organization, 1 in 8 people worldwide experienced mental health disorders in 2019.
 280 million people struggled with depression, including 23 million children and teenagers.
-These are very high numbers, and the pandemic has caused them to rise sharply, estimated at as much as by 25%.
-Even if such a growth dynamics turns out to be temporary, the fact is that there are more and more cases of depression and it has became almost impossible not to somehow come across depression related issues.
-Perhaps you have experienced depression or are suffering from it, perhaps someone you relate to, friends, neighbours or co-workers suffer from it.
+These are very high numbers, and the pandemic has caused them to rise sharply, estimated at as much as 25%.
+Even if such a growth dynamics turns out to be temporary, the fact is that there are more and more cases of depression and it has become almost impossible not to somehow come across depression related issues.
+Perhaps you have experienced depression or are suffering from it.
+Perhaps someone you relate to, friends, neighbours or co-workers suffer from it.
 It’s quite possible you don’t even know.
 You or another person may also be in an at-risk group – if so, your own actions and the received support will determine whether or not depression develops.

 2 Many people find it difficult to understand depression

 Realising what depression is is often difficult for those who have not experienced it: usually, when trying to understand a phenomenon that is new to us, we look for references to something we are already familiar with.
 We compare depression to sadness and we cannot understand why what helps us to cope effectively with ‘feeling blue’ does not work at all this time.
 Meanwhile, depression takes place in the other person’s inner world to which we have limited access.
 It doesn’t help either that the colloquial word “depression” is used to describe situations that make us somewhat sad but have little to do with actual depression.
-Therefore, even if seems tempting to say dramatically: “This weather is really depressing”, it is better to refrain from it.
+Therefore, even if it seems tempting to say dramatically: “This weather is really depressing”, it is better to refrain from it.

 3 Sadness and depression differ considerably

 Sadness often doesn’t mean depression.
 On the other hand, depression often means sadness, but there is more to it.
-Sadness usually has a tangible cause and its intensity commensurate with the events that triggered it – someone may be slightly sad about a misunderstanding and very sad about a breakup.
+Sadness usually has a tangible cause and its intensity is commensurate with the events that triggered it – someone may be slightly sad about a misunderstanding and very sad about a breakup.
 Depression often cannot be linked to a single, tangible cause and manifests itself disproportionately strong in the context of what has happened or is happening in a person’s life.
 Sadness is temporary and passes fairly quickly – it goes away when the situation changes, the person starts to think differently, or takes action to deal with the problem.
 A sad person is rather easy to cheer up.
 Depression lasts longer, regardless of changes in the situation and opportunities to cope with it.
 Also, it resists simple attempts to improve the mood.
-Sadness leaves room for feeling other positive emotions – a person who grieves over losing their job may still find joy in meeting friends or reading books.
+Sadness leaves room for feeling other positive emotions – a person who is sad over losing their job may still find joy in meeting friends or reading books.
 Depression permeates all areas of life and makes its every aspect seemingly less important and valuable – it is accompanied by anhedonia, i.e. the inability to experience joy.

 4 Depression has many faces and is not always visible